Our engineers have conducted numerous tests using BlackLight and recommend some do's and don'ts to provide the best performance.

 2- Install BlackLight to the default location suggested in the BlackLight installer.

-3- Create the case file on the internal disk of the analysis machine (formatted as NTFS, APFS or HFS+).
+3- Create the case file on an internal disk of the analysis machine (formatted as NTFS, APFS or HFS+).
 For Windows users, create the case file close to root.

 4- Place the evidence image on a separate internal disk or external local drive (formatted as NTFS, HFS+, APFS or FAT32).